-A delinquent is any person under the age of 18 who commits any act that would constitute a felony or a misdemeanor if committed by an adult.
+A delinquent is any person under 18 who commits any act that would constitute a felony or a misdemeanor if committed by an adult.
 Possible consequences for juveniles who commit a delinquent act are: counsel and release, a case referred to the Office of Youth Services for counseling or community service, diversion through MPAL (Manchester Police Athletic League), or they can be petitioned to court.

 - Any youth who is 12 or older can be summonsed to adult court for possession of tobacco.

-- Any youth who is 16 or older can be summons to adult court for motor vehicle-related offenses, alcohol-related offenses, aeronautics laws, boating laws, fish and game laws, laws relating to fireworks, or town ordinances where the fine does not exceed $100.
+- Any youth who is 16 or older can be summoned to adult court for motor vehicle-related offenses, alcohol-related offenses, aeronautics laws, boating laws, fish and game laws, laws relating to fireworks, or town ordinances where the fine does not exceed $100.

-- With certain crimes, a juvenile can be certified to stand trial in adult court.
+- A juvenile can be certified to stand trial in adult court with certain crimes.

 If I think a child is being abused, am I obligated to contact someone, and if so, whom should I call?

 YES.
 Per RSA 169-C:29, any person MUST report his or her suspicions that a child is or has been abused or neglected.
-Reports of abuse and neglect can be made to the Division of Children, Youth and Families (800-894-5533) or to your local police department (911 in an emergency).
+Reports of abuse and neglect can be made to the Division of Children, Youth, and Families (800-894-5533) or your local police department (911 in an emergency).
 Police departments are often notified during non-business hours and weekends.

 What is the “Safe Haven” Law in New Hampshire?

 Who can I call if my child is being "stubborn and unruly" or has run away from home?